riferrei/ccloud-workshop/README.md

 ![Confluent Cloud](images/confluent_cloud.png#center)

 # Confluent Cloud Workshop
-This workshop has been created to get developers up-to-speed in how to implement Apache Kafka based applications using Confluent Cloud.
-This workshop doesn't intend to teach the basis for Apache Kafka, so developers taking this workshop should have previous familiarity with Kafka.
+This workshop has been created to get developers up-to-speed in how to implement Apache Kafka based applications using [Confluent Cloud](https://www.confluent.io/confluent-cloud).
+This workshop doesn't intend to teach the basis of Apache Kafka, therefore developers participating of this workshop should have previous familiarity with Kafka.

 ## Requirements